 The BACKUP command creates a system disk that includes a Digital provided set of volume parameters, including a CLUSTER_SIZE (disk access scheme) of 3.
 (The CLUSTER_SIZE refers to the way files are stored on the disk, not to VAXcluster configurations.)
 You can change most volume parameters later with the SET VOLUME command.
 However, to change the CLUSTER_SIZE, you must back up the system disk to a disk that has been previously initialized with the CLUSTER_SIZE you want.
-For more information about initializing a disk, see the Guide to Maintaining a VMS System.
-For more information on the BACKUP command, see the VMS Backup Utility Manual.
+For more information about initializing a disk, see the OpenVMS System Manager's Manual.
+For more information on the BACKUP command, see the OpenVMS System Management Utilities Reference Manual.